-Over the next five years, the Advanced Manufacturing industry is expected to shed over 1,600add over jobs, contracting by 6increasing by%.
+Over the next five years, the Advanced Manufacturing industry is expected to add over 11,000 jobs, increasing by 10%.
 Despite this decline, it is expected to have nearly 1,200 job openings annually due to retirements and turnover.
 The table on the following page identifies the sectors that are projected to add jobs over the next five years.

 Projected Change in Advanced Manufacturing Employment, 6 Digit NAICS - Atlanta Region